A thrilling Greater Kruger Walking Safari, designed for adventurous and active nature lovers who want to experience the untamed African bush up close.

 This exclusive walking safari makes use of mobile camps; which are set up in the private Balule Game Reserve of Greater Kruger Park.
 A new camp is erected by the safari crew in a different location on every day of the safari, while you are out walking in the bush.
 The afternoon bush walks each end at a new campsite, selected for its remote and scenic setting.

 Breakfasts and dinners are prepared by the crew at the camps, with snacks and refreshments served upon arrival at each camp.
 Each day starts with coffee or tea and rusks, followed by a mid-morning light breakfast of yoghurt and fruit on the walk.
-In the mid-mornings (at about 10h30) we take a break from walking to enjoy packed brunch in the bush.
+In the mid-morning (at about 10h30) we take a break from walking to enjoy packed brunch in the bush.
 Dinner is a hearty cooked meal served around the campfire.

 The mobile camps consist of four canvas dome tents (linen provided) that sleep two people each.
 Individual bucket showers are set up with the tents and the camps feature chemical toilets.